Meenakshi Natarajan: 2009 Elections

 She was selected by Rahul Gandhi for contesting from Mandsaur, Madhya Pradesh in 2009 Indian general election which she won by over 30,000 votes defeating her BJP opponent Laxminarayan Pandey who had been winning since 1971.
 She had coined the slogan "Pradesh elections".

 She has served as a Member of the Committee on Personnel, Public Grievances, Law and Justice and that of the Committee on Empowerment of Women.

 2014 Elections

 She was defeated by Sudhir Gupta of the Bharatiya Janata Party (BJP) from the Mandsaur constituency in Madhya Pradesh by a margin of over 300,000 votes.
 She had emerged as a 'consensus candidate' through the primary, which is piloted by Congress vice-president Rahul Gandhi.
 Her opponent Surendra Sethi has alleged that the primary was rigged.

 2019 Elections

 She contested the Mandsaur seat again in 2019 Indian general election but lost to Sudhir Gupta in a repeat of 2014 result.

 Controversy

-During one of the election rally, her party's spokesperson Digvijaya Singh referred her as "sau taka tunch maal" (100% pure item/material) while introducing her on the stage.
+During one of the election rally, her party's spokesperson Digvijaya Singh referred her as "sau taka tunch maal" (100% pure material or totally unblemished) while introducing her on the stage.